CynicalSignals/Passwordless-Pocket-Guide/README.md

 # The Pocket Guide for Passwordless Authentication in the Enterprise
-This is a quick reference sheet to help jumpstart researching how passwordless authentication can help to improve your organization's security posture against cyber threats
+This is a quick reference sheet to help jumpstart researching how passwordless authentication can help to improve your organization's security posture against cyber threats.

+*Note: This guide was created in part for a research project as a part of a graduate program at Wilmington University.
+All referenced materials are provided as-is, without warranty, and are the sole responsibility of the original authors.
+Pull Requests and GitHub issues are welcome for all feedback and suggestions!*

 ## What is passwordless authentication?